ZichooleLongGui/enterprise/README.md

 - **ChatOps Inputs** - The micro bot provides ChatOps as a first class citizen.
 The bot lives within your platform and allows you to manage applications via messaging.
 This includes support for Discord, HipChat, Slack and Telegram.

+- **HTTP Proxying** - Micro is an RPC based system.
+It's most likely you have a multi-protocol architecture and one that heavily relies on HTTP.
+We provide a simple RPC to HTTP service for proxying to http backends.
+Leverage the micro ecosystem for legacy apps.

 - secure by default: tls enabled
 - authentication: rbac and service-to-service
 - central control plane